Digital Ocean

 Spaces

 We still want to take backups of our images in case something happens to the images in the cloud.
-See these instructions about getting set up with s3cmd to take a copy of all images in a Spaces namespace, ie human-connection-uploads.
+See these instructionsarrow-up-right about getting set up with s3cmd to take a copy of all images in a Spaces namespace, ie human-connection-uploads.

 After configuring s3cmd with your credentials, etc. you should be able to make a backup with this command.